skillupco/assignments/data/extraction/README.md

 ## Hints

-- You can use the header menu to crawl training categories
+- You can use the category list from home page to crawl training categories and find links to training pages, for example: https://www.gereso.com/formations/pratiques-rh/formation-l-essentiel-de-la-gestion-administrative-des-rh
 - You can use RegEx to process scrapped data formats for duration and price
 - Use the CSV in the repository to look into example results (data may be slightly out of date)
 - You don't need to execute JavaScript (using Selenium or Chrome Headless) to extract data
-- Attempt to keep your code logic and simple, there are no edge cases to solve in this assignment; you may find exception values such as _2 + 2_ or _1 jour + 2 h en classe virtuelle (post formation)_ that you are allowed to discard and ignore
+- Attempt to keep your code logic and simple, there are no edge cases to solve in this assignment; you may find multiple price values, just take the first one into account

 _Do not hesitate to contact us for questions or clarification._